yegor256/blog/_posts/2018/apr/2018-04-24-right-way-to-report-bugs.md

 This may sound against the
 [principles]({% pst 2014/nov/2014-11-24-principles-of-bug-tracking %})
-of bug tracking I suggested earlier, but when your bugs are small and cosmetic&mdash;aggregate them.
+of bug tracking I suggested earlier, but when your bugs are small and cosmetic---aggregate them.
 In such a case you have a chance to win.
 They will reject three minor bugs, but they won't reject a bigger one with three minor parts.